ben854719/ben854719/README.md

 Hackathon 2025 (AI Tinkeres Ottawa - Build to Convert)

+## Follow me or not:

+-  If you decided to follow me then I follow you.
+You decided not unfollow me later on.
+Please don't connect with me because I will block you moving forward.

  ## Let's Connect!
 I'm always open to discussing new opportunities, collaborations, or just chatting about the latest advancements in tech.